balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

         });
         '''

-5. Register your command in the Teams app manifest.
+5. Register your command in the app manifest.
 Open 'Templates/appPackage/manifest.template.json', and add following lines under `commands` in `commandLists` of your bot:
     '''
     {
       "title": "show",